Part-Time Undergraduate Studies

 Credits for college courses taken at other regionally accredited institutions normally may be transferred if they carry a grade of C or better.
 Evaluation of University Curriculum transfer credit is completed by the transcript evaluator.
 Additional credits are reviewed by the school to which the student has transferred.
 Official acceptance of transfer credit is completed upon matriculation.

-Quinnipiac University participates in the College Level Examination Program (CLEP), which provides an opportunity for adult and non-traditional students to obtain credit through examination (credits are accepted as transfer).
-Information regarding CLEP exams may be obtained from the Office of Part-time Admissions.
-Students also may petition to earn credit through challenge examinations.
-Applications for these exams are reviewed by the dean or associate dean of the Schools of Communications, Health Sciences or College of Arts and Sciences.
+Quinnipiac University participates in the Advanced Placement (AP) program and the College Level Examination Program (CLEP), which provides an opportunity for students to obtain credit through examination (credits are accepted as transfer) for AP and CLEP exams taken prior to matriculation at Quinnipiac.
+Information regarding AP and CLEP exams may be obtained from the Office of Part-time Admissions.

-Course schedules and registration forms are available on the Registrar's Office website.
-Registration may be completed in person, by mail or by FAX at the Office of the Registrar.
-Continuing students may register via the Web for a limited time each semester.
-Registration dates and procedures are listed online.
+Course offerings and registration forms are available on the Registrar's Office website.
+Registration is completed by submitting the electronic forms.
+Currently enrolled students may register via Student Planning within their scheduled window each semester.
 Students should check course descriptions for any specific prerequisites prior to registering.
-Course changes and updates are posted on the Quinnipiac website.

 Part-time students may be able to complete some requirements more rapidly and shorten the path to their degrees with these options.
-A very limited number of accelerated, online and Saturday courses are offered during the fall and spring semesters.
+A limited number of accelerated (seven-week) online courses are offered year round.

 Alumni and seniors (65 and older) may audit courses on a space-available basis.
-The student is responsible for the registration fee and any lab or course fees.
-In addition, seniors may take courses for credit, on a space-available basis, by paying the registration fee and any lab or course fees.
+The student is responsible for the registration fee and any technology fees.
+In addition, seniors may take courses for credit, on a space-available basis, by paying the registration fee and any technology fees.
 Questions should be directed to the Registrar’s Office.

 - Bachelor of Arts in Liberal Studies